tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-per-operation-grouping/index.md

 </div>

+To see a complete list of dplyr verbs that support `.by`, look [here](https://dplyr.tidyverse.org/reference/dplyr_by.html#supported-verbs).

 ### `.by` or `by`?

-As you begin to use per-operation grouping in dplyr, you'll likely notice that some verbs use `.by` and others use `by`, for example:
+As you use per-operation grouping in dplyr, you'll likely notice that some verbs use `.by` and others use `by`, for example:

 <div class="highlight">